 A coalition of statewide groups sent this letter to the Department of Managed Health Care (DMHC) and also the State Department of Insurance regarding the implementation of SB 855 (Wiener).
 This week, the state responded to the co-sponsors of the bill (The Kennedy Forum and the Steinberg Institute) to say that a meeting will soon occur with stakeholders.
 CSAP will participate in this discussion.
 Meanwhile, Senator Wiener's follow up bill, SB 221 (which CSAP supports) will soon be heard in the Assembly Health Committee.

 The California State Association of Psychiatrists (CSAP), the official state lobbying organization of NCPS, is recommending the following positions on current 2021 legislative bills:

-SB 316 (Eggman) – Medi-Cal; federally qualified health centers and rural health clinics – Recommending Support
+SB 316 (Eggman) – Medi-Cal; federally qualified health centers and rural health clinics –Support

-SB 340 (Stern)- Would permit a family member, friend, or acquaintance with personal knowledge of a person receiving treatment to make a request to testify in a judicial review proceeding, as specified - Recommending Support
+SB 340 (Stern)- Would permit a family member, friend, or acquaintance with personal knowledge of a person receiving treatment to make a request to testify in a judicial review proceeding, as specified - Support

 SB 441 (Hurtado)- Would require the Office of Statewide Health Planning and Development to include students and professionals with training in geriatrics in administering health workforce professions programs.
 SUPPORT WITH AMENDMENTS

 RECOMMENDED WATCH POSITIONS: